 Our top tip?
 Dahlias flop in a vase unless the last inch of the stem is placed in boiling water for about 20 seconds after cutting.

-Cheerful everyday flowers don’t come any easier than Cosmos.
-They are available in lots of colors, with seed companies developing new varieties all the time.
+Cheerful everyday flowers don’t come any easier than cosmos.
+There are so many different types of cosmos to choose from, with seed companies developing new varieties all the time.
 Choose from simple white ‘Purity’ with single flowers on long stems, or try the colorful frilly ‘Pink Popsocks’.

 Cosmos are annuals, best sown in seed modules under cover in April.
 They should germinate within a week, or less.
 Keep one strong seedling per module and pinch out the growing tips if the seedlings start to get too leggy.
 Plant out in mid to late May, in a sunny spot.
 Cosmos will flower from midsummer to autumn.
 Keep cutting the blooms, and they will keep on flowering for you.

 Amateur Gardening's Anne Swithinbank recommends growing Cosmos bipinnatus ‘Apricot Lemonade’ (above).
 'The crimp-edged petals of this half hardy annual are soft apricot, shading to pink at the centre,' she says.
 'From midsummer to mid fall they show well against intricate foliage and though long-stemmed, plants are sufficiently compact for container growing.
 Sown in warmth and raised under glass, these showy Mexicans grow well planted 12in (30cm) apart.
 Try bunching them with cherry-coloured penstemon and ladies mantle.'